niemopen/niem-naming-design-rules/ndr6-outline.md

 Because CMF is an ordinary NIEM-based message format, the CMF model has both an XSD and a CMF representation.
 Both of these are provided at [ref CMF specification repo]().

-## 3.9 NIEM messages in XML and JSON
+## 3.8 NIEM messages in XML and JSON

-The mandatory and optional content of a NIEM message format may be specified in either NIEM XSD or CMF (or both).
-The information content of a NIEM message may be serialized as XML or JSON-LD.
+The content of a NIEM message format may be specified in either NIEM XSD or CMF.
+The content of a NIEM message may be formatted as XML or JSON-LD.
 Figures 3-5 and 3-6 show the NIEM XML and JSON serialzations of the information depicted in figure 3-2.

 ```
 <nc:Person